Brenaren/Minecraft_Castles/README.md

 ## Running Instruction

+First clone this repo to your local machine.
+The project assumes you have ps2pdf and convert and that they have permisions to run on pdf files.

 To run the examples given simply enter :

     sh RunGenerator.sh

 The shell script RunGenerator.sh does everything you need to do to generate the needed 5 output jpgs.